14mmss/final-project-group33/README.md

 4. Click on Upload RDF files and select the `statements.ttl` file from the provided zip file
 5. Copy the repository URL to clipboard and past it the link in the `main1.js` file, on line 8
 6. Open the `index.html` file in your browser, and start discovering meals!
+If after these steps, it doesn't work, please don't forget to turn your CORS extension on!